 Victoria Sponge Cake

-Spoil Mum this Mother’s Day with a homemade Classic Victoria Sponge.
+Who doesn’t love a homemade Classic Victoria Sponge?
 Sweet strawberry jam and soft cream, sandwiched between two light sponge cakes and a dusting of icing sugar.
-So pop the kettle on and enjoy a slice or two with Mum!
+So pop the kettle on and enjoy a slice…or two!

 - 160g unsalted butter, softened